c4rt0/tradegame.org/README.md

 sudo mongod --dbpath=database
 ```

-Also, make sure your .env file is set up according to provided intructions, and your remote MongoDB Cluster (https://cloud.mongodb.com/) is up and running.

-4. The FastAPI server will be hosted at its default port 8000
+4. The FastAPI server will be hosted at its default port 3000

-5. To access SwaggerUI for API testing and documentation, goto [http://localhost:8000/docs](http://localhost:8000/docs)
+5. To access SwaggerUI for API testing and documentation, goto [http://localhost:3000/docs](http://localhost:3000/docs)

 #### C. React Frontend